RakhithJK/dbeaver-dbeaver-wiki/Composite-Tasks.md

 ### Creating a _composite task_

-The first thing we need to open _Create a task_ dialog.
+The first thing we need to open is the _Create a task_ dialog.
 You can do it in multiple ways:

 - From the context menu in the database navigator -> Tools -> Create new task... -> Composite task